Porting HEP Parameterized Calorimeter Simulation Code to GPUs: Introduction

-A parameterized simulation can reduce the CPU time by a factor of 10 to 25 — depending on the process being modeled — relative to that of standard Geant4-based simulations.
-However, it should be noted that, with respect to the full detector simulation, FastCaloSim is not the speed-limiting component.
+A parameterized simulation can reduce the CPU time by a factor of 10 to 25 — depending on the process being modeled — relative to that of fully Geant4-based simulations.
+However, with respect to detector simulation workflows combining Geant4 for the Inner Detector and Muon Spectrometer with FastCaloSim, simulation of the calorimeters is no longer the speed-limiting component.
 Nevertheless, there are a number of advantages of porting FastCaloSim to accelerators, in particular, GPUs.
 First, an intelligent port of the serial CPU code to GPU-friendly code permits parallelization over events (event-level parallelization) and also over particles within a single event (intra-event, or particle-/hit-level parallelization).
 The ability to parallelize in these ways becomes exceedingly important when simulating not only a single proton-proton collision (the ``hard-scatter'' event) but when additional collisions within the same bunch-crossing are also simulated (``pile-up'' events).
-For example, at the LHC there are on average 30\cite{ATLAS_RUN_CONDITIONS} pile-up events for every one hard-scatter; in the conditions of the High-Luminosity LHC (HL-LHC)\cite{HLLHC_RUN_CONDITIONS}, there are expected to be more than 200 pile-up events for every hard-scatter.
-ATLAS foresees\cite{ATLAS-TDR} utilizing fast simulation for 60-90\% of its simulation workload for various HL-LHC scenarios, making highly-parallelizable codes of this nature extremely desirable.
+For example, at the LHC there are on average 30~\cite{ATLAS_RUN_CONDITIONS} pile-up events for every one hard-scatter; in the conditions of the High-Luminosity LHC (HL-LHC)~\cite{HLLHC_RUN_CONDITIONS}, there are expected to be more than 200 pile-up events for every hard-scatter.
+ATLAS foresees utilizing fast simulation for 60-90\% of its simulation workload for various HL-LHC scenarios~\cite{ATLAS-TDR}, making highly-parallelizable codes of this nature extremely desirable.
 Lastly, an initial port of a set of codes such as those comprising FastCaloSim, that makes significant use of GPUs and demonstrates their computational ability, can be invaluable to the high-energy physics community in general.
 It can serve as a proof of concept and motivation for other groups and collaborations to design and implement their own codes to execute on accelerator hardware, and prompt investigations into alternative portable solutions to exploit the wide range of modern architectures that are becoming increasingly pervasive.